chocoluffy/beer-bubbles/README.md

 # Beer Bubbles
-Beer bubbles is an interactive animation for a page full of beer bubbles, using [Sketch.js](https://github.com/soulwire/sketch.js)

-Created as a quirky addition to [Beerbot](http://beerbot.sys.vendhq.com), Vend HQ's kegbot interface.
+Beer bubbles is an interactive animation for a page full of beer bubbles, using [Sketch.js](https://github.com/soulwire/sketch.js).
+They were created as a quirky addition to [Beerbot](http://beerbot.sys.vendhq.com), Vend HQ's kegbot interface.

 Beerbot & this project are works in progress :)